 My claim is not that IQ doesn’t measure intelligence.
 It’s that IQ measures more than just intelligence.
 Probably even measuring many of the things it’s correlated to.
 It’s possible that access to knowledge is a factor in IQ, so thus wealth is an aspect of IQ skill development, simply because the environments, experiences, and opportunities associated with wealth facilitate IQ training and creativity development.
 This is likely related to the Flynn Effect, in which IQ scores of the general population tend to increase over time.
 Most of the explanations provided in this Wikipedia, schooling and test familiarity, more stimulating environments, nutrition, all may explain differences in IQ scoring of chimps vs humans.
 In some sense, it may be argued that IQ scores are correlated to the progress of environmental advancement.
 Chimps might be stimulated and trained for IQ tests, but there are many factors in society that are not accounted for in these lab-based environments that study the chimps.

-More so, creative people take risks, which causes them to face negative consequences more frequently, and when they have less wealth to depend and fall back on, the risks are actually greater, even when it is the same risky choice.
+Another factor is that creative people take risks, which causes them to face negative consequences more frequently, and when they have less wealth to depend and fall back on, the risks are actually greater, even when it is the same risky choice.
 This is dis-incentivizing creative development and pattern recognition which is basically dis-incentivizing exploration, curiosity, and learning.
-It’s easy to write off these correlations of IQ to wealth as “people with high IQ make more money.”

 It could be that security for exploration is what leads to success.
 If you’ve read my theory on the development of pattern recognition, it explores the concept of pattern-recognition and its development from risk-taking.
 Perhaps risky decisions aren’t universally risky, but instead, some environments protect against the consequences of risk.